inmindos/thinking-flaws/Levels of Processing model.md

 title: "Levels of Processing model"
 tags: [ "cognitive-bias", "cbias-memory", "cbias-memory-experience", "memory" ]
 source: "https://en.wikipedia.org/wiki/Levels-of-processing_effect"
+excerpt: "We tend to remember things that have more depth of mental processing."
 ---

 We tend to remember things that have more depth of mental processing.
 Just a read thru is considered shallow processing, while reading, thinking and taking notes(like in [[Zettelkasten]]) is considered more deeper processing.